chainstacklabs/foundry-vs-hardhat/Readme.md

 # Hardhat vs Foundry

-This repository contains two different projects built with Hardhat and Foundry.
+This repository contains two similar projects built with Hardhat and Foundry.

 ## Differences